A-raj468/SignLangToAlphabet/README.md

 ```

 To begin creating dataset press 'S', then press 'C' to capture an image.

-To extract the points from images for FNN model, we additional run
+To extract the joints from hand images for FNN model use `create_dataset.py`

 ```bash
 python create_dataset.py
 ```

 ### Training the model

-For training the model using CNN use,
+For training the CNN model use `CNN_model.py`,

 ```bash
 python CNN_model.py
 ```

-For training the model using FNN use,
+For training the FNN model use `FNN_model.py`,

 ```bash
 python FNN_model.py